manateelazycat/nox/README.md

 - `M-x nox-format` asks the server to format buffer or the active region;

-- `M-x nox-code-actions` asks the server for any code actions at point.
-These may tipically be simple fixes, like deleting an unused variable, or fixing an import.
-Left click on diagnostics to check if there are any there;

 - `M-x nox-show-doc` show documentation for symbol at point.

 - `M-x nox-events-buffer` jumps to the events buffer for debugging